yuvalturg/ai-virtual-agent/CONTRIBUTING.md

 <!-- omit from toc -->
-# Contributing to AI Virtual Agent Kickstart
+# Contributing to AI Virtual Agent Quickstart

-Thank you for your interest in contributing to the AI Virtual Agent Kickstart!
+Thank you for your interest in contributing to the AI Virtual Agent Quickstart!
 This guide will help you get set up for development and understand our contribution process.

 <!-- omit from toc -->
 ## Table of Contents